The Trustee Leadership Award

 Application requirements for the merit scholarship:

 All Grade 6 and Grade 9 applicants must complete the standard admission application requirements (including SSAT), plus submission of a Leadership essay.
-Upper level SSAT test scores must be in the 90% or above (SSAT percentile).
+Upper level SSAT test scores should be in the 90% or above (SSAT percentile).

 Current Lincoln School students re-enrolling in Grades 6 and 9 are not required to re-apply for admission, but they must submit the SSAT and Leadership essay.
-Upper level SSAT test scores must be in the 90% or above (SSAT percentile).
+Upper level SSAT test scores should be in the 90% or above (SSAT percentile).

 To be considered for this award, all potential applicants must submit the required materials no later than February 15 of the year of entry.